syncfusion-content/fileformat-docs/FileFormat/DocIO/MailMerge.md

 {% endhighlight %}

-The resultant document will look like shown below.
+The resultant document looks as follows.

 ![](MailMerge_images/MailMerge_img3.jpeg)

 ## Performing Mail merge for a group

 You can perform mail merge and append multiple records from data source within a specified region to a template document.
-The region between start and end group merge fields will get repeated for every record from the data source.
+The region between start and end groups merge fields.
+It gets repeated for every record from the data source.
 The region where the mail merge operations are to be performed must be marked by two MergeFields with the following names.

 * «TableStart:TableName» and «BeginGroup:GroupName» - For the entry point of the region
 * «TableEnd:TableName» and «EndGroup:GroupName» - For the end point of the region

 1. TableStart and TableEnd region is preferred for performing mail merge inside the table cell
-2. BeginGroup and EndGroup region is preferred for performing mail merge inside document body contents.
+2. BeginGroup and EndGroup region is preferred for performing mail merge inside the document body contents.

-For example – let’s consider that you have a template document as shown below
+For example – Consider that you have a template document as shown.

 ![](MailMerge_images/MailMerge_img4.jpeg)

-Here, in this template, **Employees** is the group name and exact same name should be used while performing mail merge through code.
+In this template, **Employees** is the group name and the same name should be used while performing mail merge through code.
 There are two special merge fields “TableStart:Employees” and “TableEnd:Employees”, to denote the start and end of the mail merge group.

-The MailMerge class provides various overloads for ExecuteGroup method to perform mail merge within a group from various data source.
-The following code snippet shows how to perform mail merge in the specific region with data source retrieved from SQL connection.
+The MailMerge class provides various overloads for ExecuteGroup method to perform mail merge within a group from various data sources.
+The following code example shows how to perform mail merge in the specific region with data source retrieved from SQL connection.

 {% highlight c# %}
 [C#]

 WordDocument document = new WordDocument("EmployeesTemplate.docx");

-//Get the data table.
+//Gets the data table.

 DataTable table = GetDataTable();

-// Execute Mail Merge with groups.
+// Executes Mail Merge with groups.

 document.MailMerge.ExecuteGroup(table);

-//Save & close the WordDocument instance
+//Saves and closes the WordDocument instance

 document.Save("Result.docx");